CSCfi/csc-user-guide/docs/support/tutorials/env-guide/packing-and-compression-tools.md

 The compression time depends on the algorithm used and the type of data to be compressed.
 In most cases the newer Zstandard method is significantly faster than the older, but very widely used methods like gzip or zip.
-The table 2.8 below shows results for one sample case, were 10GB text file (fastq formatted sequence data) was compressed with these five methods in the Taito supercluster.
+The table below shows results for one sample case, were 10GB text file (fastq formatted sequence data) was compressed with these five methods in the Taito supercluster.

 <table>
-<caption>Table 2.8: Compression tool comparison for a 10 GB text file.
+<caption>Table: Compression tool comparison for a 10 GB text file.
 Compressions were made using default command settings in Taito supercluster.</caption>
 <colgroup>
 <col style="width: 25%" />
 <col style="width: 25%" />